In two months, Face to Face has raised $1,200 — enough to fund three surgeries that restore basic functions like eating, speaking and smiling.

 "One of the major barriers in Africa right now is the financial cost and also just the distance most families have to travel to get the medical centers," Thurmes said.

-Page 2 of 2 - Left untreated, children could lose physical functions like speaking or eating, she said, which can impair hearing or other health.
+Left untreated, children could lose physical functions like speaking or eating, she said, which can impair hearing or other health.

 "There's a lot of myths that you just fix the lip and you fix the palate and it all works out, but there's so much function that happens as you grow," she said.
 "That's where it's really a lifelong treatment."